LukeShortCloud/gameos-unlock/README.md

 cp bootc/nvidia-mesa/Containerfile.example bootc/nvidia-mesa/Containerfile
 ```

 Switch from the official NVIDIA driver to the open source Mesa drivers.
+This will take a very long time to complete.

 ```shell
 scp bootc/nvidia-mesa/Containerfile playtron@$GAMEOS_IP_ADDRESS:/home/playtron/